ykong-phd/vfcdm-binaries/PATENT_NOTICE.md

 # Patent Notice

-The following files implement an algorithm covered by U.S. Patent No. **US8858450B2**, owned by Ki Chon, Ph.D. and Kihwan Ju, Ph.D.
+All files in this repository implement an algorithm covered by
+U.S. Patent No. **US8858450B2**, owned by Ki Chon, Ph.D. and Kihwan Ju, Ph.D.
 (Assignee: Research Foundation of the State University of New York).

-- `libvfcdm5_win64.dll`
-- `libvfcdm5_linux64.so`
-- `libvfcdm5_mac64.dylib`

-These files are **not licensed for commercial use**.
-They may be used **only for academic and research purposes**.
+These files are **not licensed for commercial use** and may be used
+**only for non-commercial, academic, and research purposes** under the terms
+of the included VFCDM Compiled Library License.

+**No patent rights are granted** beyond those expressly stated in the license.

 For patent-related inquiries, contact:
 **ki.chon@uconn.edu**